U.S. National Grid Location Marker Proposal

 To complement the United States National Grid (USNG) method for defining location, a standardized system for marking locations with USNG coordinates is being considered -- it would be used when and where appropriate and desired.

-The proposal has been developed by MnGeo's Emergency Preparedness Committee after discussion with experts within and outside of the state.
+The proposal was developed by the Emergency Preparedness Committee after discussion with experts within and outside of the state.

 of reasons why this proposal is important (5 slides, 4.5 MB, PPT)

 The Best Practices Proposal